2. The person and work of Christ, 1:15-23

 ei ge + pres. ind. "if" - if indeed.
 The ge is added for emphasis.
 Introducing a conditional clause, 3rd. class, where the condition is assumed to be true, "if, as is the case, ..... then .....", ie. Paul is sure that the Colossians will continue in their faith.
 The apadosis, the then clause, is actually v22.
 Being presented holy in God's sight is conditional, it belongs to the believer, "provided that / as long as you continue in your faith ..."

 th/ pistei (iV ewV) dat. "in your faith" - in the faith.
 The NIV has taken th/ pistei personally, "the faith" = "your faith", but it can be read as "the Faith" = Christianity.
-The dative may be instrumental, "continue by means of faith", ie. by means of exercising your faith/trust in Christ.
-Yet, it is more likely local, sphere, "continue in your faith/trust."
+The dative may be instrumental, "continue by means of faith", ie., by means of exercising your faith / trust in Christ.
+Yet, it is more likely local, sphere, "continue in the sphere of your faith / trust."
 The object of this trust is possibly Christ, but more likely the gospel - "persevere in your trust of / firm reliance in the gospel."

-metakinoumenoi (metakinew) pas/mid part "[not] moved [from]" - moving away, shifting from.
-Either passive, "removed", or middle, eg. "never letting yourself drift away", JB.
+metakinoumenoi (metakinew) pas/mid part "[not] moved" - [and not] moving away, shifting.
+Either passive, "removed", or middle, eg., "never letting yourself drift away", JB.
 The negated participle as above; "if you adhere ....., instead of shifting from the hope you have learned in the gospel .... which has been preached to every creature under heaven and of which I Paul have been made a minister", Moffatt.

-thV elpidoV (iV idoV) "the hope" - The hope is the promise of an eternal right-standing in the sight of God through faith in the faithfulness of Christ, which promise is contained in the gospel.
+thV elpidoV (iV idoV) "the hope" - [from] the hope.
+The hope is the promise of an eternal right-standing in the sight of God through faith in the faithfulness of Christ, which promise is contained in the gospel.
+The preposition apo, "from", expresses separation from.

-tou euanneliou (on) gen. "[held out] in the gospel" - of the gospel [which you heard].
+tou euanneliou (on) gen. "[held out] in the gospel" - of the news, gospel.
 The genitive" is adjectival, possibly possessive, "the hope that belongs to / is attached to the gospel", or idiomatic / producer, "the hope which is produced by the gospel."
-The gospel, news, important news (not necessarily good news for those who don't believe) details/contains the hope of glory, the promise of salvation, the divine message the Colossians heard and believed.
+The gospel, news, important news (not necessarily good news for those who don't believe) details / contains the hope of glory, the promise of salvation, the divine message the Colossians heard and believed.

 ou| gen. pro. "this is the gospel that you [heard]" - which you [heard].
 Genitive of direct object after the verb "to hear."
 The antecedent is presumably "the gospel".

-th/ uJpo + acc. "under heaven" - The article serves as an adjectivizer standing in agreement with the dative krisei, "creation", turning the prepositional phrase introduced by the spacial uJpo, "under, below", into a relative clause; "which is under heaven", limiting "every creature."
+th/ uJpo + acc. "under" - the under [the heaven].
+The article serves as an adjectivizer standing in agreement with the dative krisei, "creation", turning the prepositional phrase introduced by the spacial uJpo, "under, below", into a relative clause; "which is under heaven", limiting "every creature."

-egenomhn (ginomai) aor. "have become" - [of which] became [I Paul a minister].
+egenomhn (ginomai) aor. "have become" - became [a minister].
 Paul sees himself as a servant of the gospel, in that he proclaims it.